 This document defines a Trust Anchor Locator (TAL) for the Resource Public Key Infrastructure (RPKI).
+This document obsoletes RFC 6490 by adding support for multiple URIs in a TAL.

 Status of This Memo

 This is an Internet Standards Track document.